kjchome/VSHistory4/README.md

 Once you open the VSHistory Tool Window, it is recommended to dock it somewhere convenient.

-#### Views are Shown in the Preview Window

-Views of differences are now shown in the "Preview" or "Provisional" window.
-You have the option to "pin" the view if you want to keep it around.

 #### User-defined Tags are No Longer Supported

 I think this feature was rarely used and added complexity.
 If there is enough demand, I will consider restoring it.